chongyihu/objectbox-rust/README.md

 ## Abstract roadmap
 * Fix Query bug: any condition returns all the objects from a box
-* Remove stored error pattern: return the Error immediately, map the Ok, so they can be chained with ?-op / try
 * Support fields with `Option<P>` where `P` is some primitive type
 * Write more tests, especially for all condition ops